rackerlabs/technical-blog/content/blog/2020-06-10-get-high-throughput-and-low-latency-with-your-nvme-enabled-dual-socket-servers/index.md

 ogDescription: "In this blog post, I explore the impact of non-uniform memory access (NUMA) controls in Linux&reg; operating systems to determine the impact of latency and overall throughput."
+slug: "get high throughput and low latency with your nvme-enabled dual socket servers"
 ---

 The need for access to high-speed, low-latency storage systems has become